Public Education Services

 Remembering When is centered around 16 key safety messages – eight fire prevention and eight fall prevention - developed by experts from national and local safety organizations as well as through focus group testing in high-fire-risk states.
 This presentation is paired by the Emergency Services Specialist and Robert Paugh, a senior citizen within our community.

 Safety Trailer Education: Educate children in basic emergency preparedness and fire safety utilizing the Fire Safety Trailer.

-Child Car Seat Safety Education Program: Partnering with Safe Kids this is a program to help educate parents on the importance of making sure cars seats and booster seats are used correctly.
-Educate the parents on how to install the car seat, safely strap the baby in, the risks in the vehicle and the importance of car seats.
+Child Car Seat Safety Education Program: Partnering with Safe Kids, this is a program to help educate parents on the importance of making sure car seats and booster seats are used correctly.
+Educate parents on how to install the car seat, safely strap the baby in, risks in the vehicle and the importance of car seats.

-CPR : Educate the community, CERT’s, schools, students and parents the importance by preforming life saving techniques in early CPR.
+CPR: Educate the community, CERT’s, schools, students and parents the importance of performing life-saving techniques in early CPR.